Radojko Avramović: Singapore

-In October 2012, it was reported that Avramović and the FAS had come to a mutual agreement that his contract would not be extended, regardless of the team's performance at the 2012 AFF Suzuki Cup.
+In October 2012, it was reported that Avramović and the FAS had come to a mutual agreement that his contract would not be extended, regardless of the team's performance at the 2012 AFF Championship.
 Singapore were drawn with co-hosts Malaysia, Indonesia and Laos in Group B. On 21 November, the FAS announced the 22-man final squad, with Avramović selecting only five defenders for the tournament.
 Singapore opened their campaign with a 3–0 win over defending champions Malaysia.
 Despite a 1–0 loss to Indonesia in the next match, Singapore managed to top the group with a narrow 4–3 win over Laos.
 The semi-finals showdown pitted Singapore against the Philippines.
 The first leg in Manila ended in a stalemate.
 In the return leg, Khairul Amri scored the only goal of the game to send Singapore through to the finals.
 The finals set up Singapore against Thailand, both three-times winners of the tournament against each other.
 Singapore established a two-goal lead going into the second leg with a 3–1 home victory over Thailand on 19 December.
 Prior to the second leg, Avramović confirmed earlier reports that he would step down as coach of Singapore after the tournament.
 Although Thailand won by a goal in Bangkok three days later, the 3–2 aggregate win confirmed Singapore as the record 4-times winners of the Cup and a third tournament win for Avramović.
-Following the end of the Suzuki Cup, the FAS announced Avramović's departure as national coach.
+Following the end of the 2012 AFF Championship, the FAS announced Avramović's departure as national coach.

 Myanmar

-In February 2014, Avramović was appointed as Myanmar's national coach on a one-and-a-half year contract.
+In February 2014, Avramović was appointed as Myanmar's national coach on a one-and-a-half-year contract.
 On 17 October the Myanmar Football Federation announced that they were parting ways with Avramović, and that he was being replaced by Gerd Zeise who had led Myanmar to the 2015 FIFA U-20 World Cup.